A Clear Case for Skin Education

 Most awarding bodies already include AP&P content, but S.C.I.M.™ would make skin knowledge consistent, transparent, and accountable, giving both the public and the profession clarity about what has been learned.

 When skin knowledge varies from one training provider to another, trust breaks down.
-Not only between practitioners and clients—but between professionals themselves.
+Not just between practitioner and client—but between professionals themselves.

 S.C.I.M.™ offers a unifying framework.
 It builds bridges between beauty, aesthetics, and health.
-It ensures that regardless of where someone trained, there is a shared foundation of understanding—one that recognises the skin as more than a canvas.
+It ensures that no matter where someone trained, they share a consistent foundation—one that treats the skin as more than a surface.

 It is a biological system, a communicative organ, and—if well cared for—a powerful ally in prevention, confidence, and lifelong wellbeing.